Orangeville, Ontario: Demographics

-According to the 2016 Canadian Census,the median age was 38.8 years, lower than the national median age of 41.2 years.
-The median value of a dwelling in Orangeville was $400,320, higher than the national average at $341,556, and the median household income (after-taxes) was $73,605, higher than the national median of $61,348.
+The median age was 38.8 years, lower than the national median age of 41.6 years.
+The median value of a dwelling in Orangeville was $750,000, higher than the national average at $472,000, and the median household income (after-taxes) was $89,000, higher than the national median of $73,000.

 Education

 Upper Grand District School Board operates secular anglophone public schools.
 The Dufferin-Peel Catholic District School Board operates anglophone catholic public schools.
 The Conseil scolaire Viamonde operates secular francophone schools serving the area.
 The Conseil scolaire de district catholique Centre-Sud operates catholic francophone schools serving the area.

 There are currently eleven public and separate elementary schools in Orangeville: Credit Meadows, Mono Amaranth, Montgomery Village, Parkinson Centennial, Princess Elizabeth, Princess Margaret, St. Andrew's RC, St. Benedict's RC, St. Peter's RC, Island Lake Public School and Spencer Avenue Elementary.
 Along with these publicly funded schools, there are several private schools in the area: Headwater Hills Montessori School, Dufferin Area Christian School, Hillcrest Private School, The Maples Academy (IB World School), Orangeville Christian School.

 A French elementary school named L'École élémentaire de Quatre-rivièrs (translated as "Four Rivers Elementary School") currently resides in the old Springbrook Elementary building despite the reason for closing the school being 'structural' problems.
 Most of these problems are said to be the result of 'improper foundation for the area' as the school was built upon a swamp.
 It had been used as a holding school for other schools including Island Lake, Montgomery Village, and Princess Margaret, while repairs, renovations, rebuilds and construction were completed.

 There are two secondary schools within the boundaries of Orangeville: Westside Secondary School and Orangeville District Secondary School (ODSS).
 A catholic secondary school Robert F. Hall Catholic Secondary School, despite being within the Region of Peel, draws around 1,000 students from Orangeville and elsewhere in Dufferin County.

-Humber College has offered full-time programs at the Alder Street arena since 2007.
-In 2019, the college announced it would be closing the campus in June 2021.
+Humber College had offered full-time programs at the Alder Street arena beginning in 2007.
+After 15 years of operation, the campus closed on June 15, 2021.

-Georgian College currently owns and operates a campus located at 22 Centennial Road, offering full- and part-time courses.
+Georgian College currently owns and operates a campus located at 22 Centennial Road, offering full-time and part-time courses.
 It is also delivering employment programs and services out of a location on 51 Townline.